domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

 Its constructor is very specific to read in the file given by BasicStrategyChart.txt in Resources.

-I hope there is a better way of reading in charts to 2D arrays because my method was very arduous to implement.

 MVC Architecture:
 This program uses Model View Controller to handle seperation of concerns for the different projects.